Haydn's name: Foreign-language versions of "Joseph"

 Although Haydn sometimes called himself "Joseph Haydn", he also used two foreign-language versions of his name.
 On legal documents and letters, he often used the Latinized version "Josephus"; an example is his Autobiographical sketch.
 However, according to Jones, the version of his name that Haydn most often used (particularly in musical contexts, such as his signature on compositions), was "Giuseppe", Italian for "Joseph".
 Haydn was himself a fluent speaker of Italian (since in his employment he worked constantly with musicians from Italy) and evidently felt that Italian as the "language of music" was the appropriate choice for rendering his name in this context.

 Childhood

 As a child Haydn was addressed with a diminutive form of his name, Sepperl.
-This form employs the Austrian diminutive suffix -erl, seen elsewhere, for instance, in the childhood name of Mozart's sister Nannerl.
-The base form Sepp likely originates in an infantile pronunciation of the second syllable of Joseph.
+This form employs the Bavarian German diminutive suffix -erl, seen elsewhere, for instance, in the childhood name of Mozart's sister Nannerl.
+The base form Sepp likely originates in an infantile pronunciation of the second syllable of Joseph, or perhaps due to influence from the Italian equivalent of Joseph, Giuseppe.